automatecloud/lacework-kaholo-autoremediation/README.md

 3. Auto Remediation Maps for all the Lacework GCP Compliance checks
 4. Auto Remediation Maps for all the Lacework AWS User Activity events.
 5. Auto Remediation Maps for all the Lacework Azure User Activity events.
+6. Auto Remediation Maps for all the Lacework GCP User Activity events.
-6. Auto Remediation Maps for all the Lacework Application and Workload events.
+7. Auto Remediation Maps for all the Lacework Application and Workload events.

 ## Least Privilege